john-rice/puter-phoenix/README.md

 # Important notice

-This repository is being moved to [the monorepo](https://github.com/HeyPuter/puter).
+This repository has been moved to [the monorepo](https://github.com/HeyPuter/puter/tree/main/packages/phoenix).

 <hr />